RION vs. Other Formats

 Both RION and CBOR has UTC Date Time support, but RION's Date Time encoding use 50% or less bytes than the ISO standard (textual) format used by CBOR.
 Also, RION only supports UTC time - not local time (although you are required to convert to and from UTC yourself).

-RION contains a special "Copy" field which enables you to reference an RION field earlier in the same RION data which should be copied at this place in the RION data.
-For instance, it could be a class name (see later), a long property name, a zip + city object, a large object graph, table or something else.
+RION will eventuall contain a special "Copy" field which enables you to reference an RION field earlier in the same RION data which should be copied at this place in the RION data.
+The exact definition of this field has been postponed to a later version, though.
+For instance, the Copy field could used to copy a class name (see later), a longer property name, a zip + city object, a large object graph, table or something else.
 As far as we remember, CBOR and MessagePack can use a special "string back reference" element which can be used to refer to often used strings (e.g. property names of objects of the same kind), but they are not part of their core encodings (as far as we can see).

 All of the formats supports arbitrary hierarchical navigation of the encoded data, without first converting it to objects.
 However, since RION always knows the exact size in bytes of a complex field (a field containing other fields, like an object, array or table), RION can skip over a whole field without having to parse into its nested fields.
 CBOR, MessagePack and JSON cannot do that.
 They all require some level of parsing of the contents of a field in order to find the next element at the same hierarchical lever after it (the next sibling).